 The First National Bank Of Greensburg

-The First National Bank Of Greensburg in Kansas printed $11,240 dollars worth of national currency.
-Very few banks in the country issued less than $25,000 face value of national bank notes.
-Currency from this bank should be very rare.
-This national bank opened in 1887 and stopped printing money in 1888, which equals a 2 year printing period.
-That means that money from this bank was not entering circulation very often.
-During its life, The First National Bank Of Greensburg issued 1 single type and denomination of national currency We have examples of the types listed below.
+The First National Bank Of Greensburg in Indiana printed $566,110 dollars worth of national currency.
+That is a high amount, but condition and serial numbers can make otherwise common currency from this bank quite valuable.
+This national bank opened in 1864 and stopped printing money in 1897, which equals a 34 year printing period.
+That is a fairly normal lifespan for a national bank.
+During its life, The First National Bank Of Greensburg issued 9 different types and denominations of national currency.
+We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Greensburg was located in Kiowa County.
-It was assigned charter number 3667.
+For the record, The First National Bank Of Greensburg was located in Decatur County.
+It was assigned charter number 356.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Greensburg in Kansas printed 562 sheets of $5 1882 brown back national bank notes.
-Very few national banks issued such a small number of 1882 brown backs.
+The First National Bank Of Greensburg also printed 3,228 sheets of $5 1882 brown back national bank notes.
+That it is not an exceptionally low number of sheets.
+However, you have to remember that we are talking about bank notes printed before 1902.
+Even a large print number could have a very low survival rate.
 You can take the total number of sheets printed and multiply that number by four to get the exact number of 1882 $5 brown back bank notes this bank issued.
 Each note has a portrait of James Garfield on the left hand side of the bill.
 These are very popular with collectors because they have different text layouts.
 Some notes are worth as little as a few hundred dollars, but most are worth a good deal more.

 Series of 1882 $5 Brown Back